EGimenoS/natours/README.md

 - BEM MEthodology
 - 7/1 Pattern

-Some of the advanced techiques used are:
+Some of the advanced CSS techiques used are:

 - Clip-path
 - Keyframe animations